-- I. The additional enforcement powers and duties given to local authorities when the Renters Reform Act is enacted (This is anticipated to be in October 2024), will be utilised in accordance with the principles and priorities set out elsewhere in this policy, in order to protect tenants' rights and ensure that landlords and agents are meeting their legal obligations and managing their properties lawfully. - II.
-In utilising these powers, all due regard will be had to government guidance relating to the powers. - 19.
-Requirement for Lettings and Property Management Agents to belong in a Redress Scheme etc. - I. The Redress Scheme for Lettings Agency Work and Property Management (Requirement to Belong to a Redress Scheme etc.) (England) Order 2014 came into force on the 1st October 2014.31 - II.
+- I. The additional enforcement powers and duties given to local authorities in the Renters Reform Act will be utilised in accordance with the principles and priorities set out elsewhere in this policy, in order to protect tenants' rights and ensure that landlords and agents are meeting their legal obligations and managing their properties lawfully. - II.
+In utilising these powers, all due regard will be had to government guidance relating to the powers.

+19. Requirement for Lettings and Property Management Agents to belong in a Redress Scheme etc.

+- I. The Redress Scheme for Lettings Agency Work and Property Management (Requirement to Belong to a Redress Scheme etc.) (England) Order 2014 came into force on the 1st October 2014.31 - II.
 Details as to how the Council enforces this order are contained within Appendix 4 to this policy.